Universal Weakly Fault-Tolerant Quantum Computation via Code Switching in the [[8,3,2]] Code: Two versions of the code

 \subsection{Subsystem $[[8,3,3,2]]$ code}

-The subsystem $[[8, 3, 3, 2]]$ code is constructed from the $[[8, 6, 2]]$ stabilizer code by ``gauging out'' three of its six logical operators.
-The stabilizers of the $[[8, 6, 2]]$ codes are $X^{\otimes 8}$ and $Z^{\otimes 8}$.
-We then choose the following logical operators, which differ from the canonical all-weight-2 choice.
+The subsystem $[[8, 3, 3, 2]]$ code~\cite{Singkanipa2025familiesofdd} is constructed from the $n=8$ $[[n, n-2, 2]]$ stabilizer code by ``gauging out'' three of its six logical operators, i.e., not using them to store logical data and not requiring that they be protected.
+The stabilizers of the $[[8, 6, 2]]$ code are $X^{\otimes 8}$ and $Z^{\otimes 8}$.
+We then choose the following logical operators, which differ from the canonical all-weight-$2$ choice in \cref{eq:canonical}.
 This choice is crucial for the code-switching protocol to function, and corresponds to changing the basis of the codespace.

-Gauging out the last three logical qubits---that is, not using them to store logical data and not requiring that they be protected---gives us the $[[8, 3, 3, 2]]$ subsystem code.
-We refer to the last three logical qubits as ``gauge qubits'' and their corresponding logical operators as ``gauge operators.''
+Gauging out the last three logical qubits gives us the $[[8, 3, 3, 2]]$ subsystem code.
+We refer to the last three logical qubits as ``gauge qubits'' and their corresponding logical operators $G_{i=4,5,6}^{X/Z}$ as ``gauge operators.''